 image-paste

-Paste image data from clipboard into text-editor as new file
+Paste images from clipboard into your project as new files

 image-paste